stagedml/pylightnix/README.md

 The library may be thought as of low-level API for creating caching wrappers for a subset of Python functions.
 In particular, Pylightnix allows user to

-* Prepare (or, in our terms, **instantiate**) the computation plan aimed at creating a tree of linked immutable stage objects, stored in the filesystem.
+* Prepare (or, in our terms - **instantiate**) the computation plan aimed at creating a tree of linked immutable stage objects, stored in the filesystem.
-* Implement (**realize**) the prepared computation plan, access the resulting artifacts.
-Pylightnix is able to handle possible **non-deterministic** results of the computation.
-As one example, it is possible to define a stage depending on best top-10 instances (in a user-defined sence) of prerequisite stages.
+* Implement (in our terms - **realize**) the prepared computation plan, access the resulting artifacts.
+Pylightnix is able to handle **non-deterministic** results of the computation.
+As one example, it is possible to define a stage depending on best top-10 instances (in a user-defined sense) of prerequisite stages.
 * Handle changes in the computation plan, re-use the existing artifacts whenever possible.
 * Gain full control over all aspects of the cached data including the